esquitx/pardis23-lab2/REPORT.md

 Usage

-- `cd scripts && ./jobscript.sh <sorterName>` where sorter name is the name given in the MeasureMain.java file (ThreadSort, ExecutorService, ForkJoinPool or ParallelStream)
+- `sbatch jobscript.sh` where sorter name is the name given in the MeasureMain.java file (ThreadSort, ExecutorService, ForkJoinPool or ParallelStream)

 ![pdc plot](data/pdc.png)